Apocryphon of John: Summary of the text and its cosmology

-Despite the fact that Yaldabaoth possesses only a single parent and was created without the consent of the Spirit of the Monad, he is powerful enough to mimic the creative processes of the superior Aeons.
-He creates a whole host of other Archons, each of whom share his own basically deficient character, and creates a world for them to inhabit.
+Yaldabaoth is powerful enough to mimic the creative processes of the superior Aeons.
+He creates a whole host of other Archons, each of whom share his own deficient or malevolent character, and he creates a world for them to inhabit.
 This world is fundamentally inferior to the world above.
 It is fashioned out of darkness, but animated by light stolen from Sophia.
 The result is a world that is neither "light nor dark" but is instead "dim".
-In his arrogance and ignorance, Yaldabaoth declares himself the sole and jealous God of this realm.
+In his arrogance and ignorance, Yaldabaoth declares himself the sole and jealous "God" of this realm.

 Recognizing the imperfection of Yaldabaoth and his counterfeit world, Sophia repents.
-In forgiveness of her error, the Spirit of the Monad assists the other Aeons and powers in an attempt to redeem Sophia and her bastard creation.
-During this process Yaldabaoth and his Archons hear the voice of the Monad's Spirit.
-While they are terrified by the voice, its echo leaves a trace of an image of the Spirit on the "waters" that form the roof of their realm.
-Hoping to harness this power for themselves, they attempt to create a copy of this image.
-The end result of this process is the first human man, Adam.
+In forgiveness of her error, the Spirit of the Monad aids the other Aeons and Powers in an attempt to redeem Sophia and her creation.
+Yaldabaoth and his Archons hear the voice of the Monad's Spirit, and are terrified by the voice.
+The echo of the voice leaves a trace the Spirit's image on the waters that form the roof of their realm.
+The Archons decide to harness the power in the image for themselves, and attempt to create a copy of this image.
+As a result, the Archons create first human man, Adam.

 Recognizing an opportunity to retrieve the light imprisoned in the darkness of Yaldabaoth and his world, Sophia and agents of the higher order, referred to variously as the "plenoria" or the "Epinoia", and later as the "pleroma", devise a scheme.
 They trick Yaldabaoth into blowing his own spiritual essence into Adam.
 This simultaneously animates Adam and empties Yaldabaoth of the portion of his being derived from Sophia.

-Seeing the luminosity, intelligence and general superiority of the now animate Adam, Yaldabaoth and the Archons regret their creation and do their best to imprison or dispose of him.
+Seeing the luminosity, intelligence, and general superiority of the now animate Adam, Yaldabaoth and the Archons regret their creation and do their best to imprison or dispose of him.
 Failing to do so, they then attempt to neutralize him by placing him in the Garden of Eden.
-In this narrative, the Garden of Eden is a false paradise where the fruit of the trees is sin, lust, ignorance, confinement and death.
-While they give Adam access to the Tree of Life, they conceal the Tree of Knowledge of Good and Evil.
-According to this narrative, the Tree of Knowledge actually represents the penetration of the positive forces of the higher world and the Epinoia into Yaldabaoth's realm.
+In this narrative, the Garden of Eden is a false paradise where the fruit of the trees is sin, lust, ignorance, confinement, and death.
+While the Archons give Adam access to the Tree of Life, they conceal the Tree of Knowledge of Good and Evil, which is a manifestation of the forces of the pleroma and the Epinoia into Yaldabaoth's realm.